Andrew Hastie: Early life and education

-Hastie's mother Sue was a primary school teacher for special needs children.
-His maternal grandmother Rose was a nurse and cared for Hastie's maternal grandfather Reginald, a war veteran.
-His father Peter was a church pastor in Wangaratta, Victoria; and later in the inner Sydney suburb of Ashfield, where he helped launch Australia's first Mandarin-speaking Presbyterian church.
+Andrew William Hastie was born Wangaratta, Victoria, on 30 September 1982.
+His father, Peter, was a pastor in Wangaratta, and later in the inner Sydney suburb of Ashfield, where he helped launch Australia's first Mandarin-speaking Presbyterian church.
+His mother, Sue, was a primary school teacher for special needs children.
+His paternal grandfather, Flight Lieutenant Norman William Hastie, served as an officer in the Royal Australian Air Force during the Pacific War and was awarded the Distinguished Flying Cross after being severely wounded while covering the air-sea rescue of two downed Australian airmen.
+Hastie has said his grandfather's example of courage and devotion to duty was a formative influence on his own values.
+Growing up, Hastie was close to Rose, his maternal grandmother.
+Rose was a nurse, who cared for Hastie's maternal grandfather.

-When the family moved to the inner west of Sydney, Hastie began his primary education at Ashbury Public School.
-From year 5 he attended The Scots College in Sydney, completing his Higher School Certificate in 2000.
-Intending to become a journalist, Hastie began a Bachelor of Arts in History, Politics and Philosophy at the Kensington Campus of University of New South Wales in 2001, and also joined the University of New South Wales Regiment as a part-time reservist.
+When Hastie's family moved to the inner west of Sydney, he began his primary education at Ashbury Public School.
+From 5 years old, he attended The Scots College in Sydney.
+Intending to become a journalist, Hastie began a Bachelor of Arts in History, Politics and Philosophy at the University of New South Wales (UNSW) in February 2001.

-Hastie completed his second year at the Kensington Campus in 2002 before transferring to the Australian Defence Force Academy in Canberra in 2003.
-He finished his bachelor's degree in 2004 then his honours year in 2005, where his final thesis examined Charles Bean's official history of Australia in World War I. Hastie went on to officer training at Royal Military College, Duntroon in 2006, where he met his political mentor John Anderson.
-In 2007, Hastie completed the George Washington University Elliott School of International Affairs U.S. Foreign Policy Summer Program in Washington, D.C.
-Hastie has also completed a Graduate Certificate in Business Economics through Harvard Extension School.
+Following the 11 September attacks, and after finding the political left he encountered at UNSW's Kensington campus incompatible with his own views, Hastie transferred to the Australian Defence Force Academy in Canberra, where he earned an honours degree in history.
+His final thesis examined Charles Bean's Official History of Australia in the War of 1914–1918.
+He went on to officer training at the Royal Military College, Duntroon in 2006, where he met his political mentor John Anderson.
+In 2007, he undertook a foreign policy course in Washington, D.C.
+He has also completed a Graduate Certificate in Business Economics through Harvard Extension School.